dalcorso/thermo_pw/thermo_pw_help.md

 <a href="mailto:dalcorso .at. sissa.it"> dalcorso .at. sissa.it</a>.</p>

 <p align="justify"> The development version of <code>thermo_pw</code> is hosted at <a href="https://github.com/dalcorso/thermo_pw">https://github.com/dalcorso/thermo_pw</a>.
 To download it you need the <code>git</code>
-package installed.
+package.
 Then you can give the command:</p>
 <p align="center">
 <code>git clone https://github.com/dalcorso/thermo_pw</code>
 </p>